 Some say that a workout routine geared towards muscle growth should involve short inter-set rest periods.
 And by short, I’m talking somewhere in the region of 30-60 seconds.

 And by long, I’m talking about giving yourself 2-3 minutes of rest between each set.

 Why do longer rest intervals work better for muscle growth?

-With short inter-set rest periods, residual fatigue from the previous set tends to bleed into the next one., which has the effect the number of repetitions you’re able to do.
+With short inter-set rest periods, residual fatigue from the previous set tends to bleed into the next one, which has the effect of reducing the number of repetitions you’re able to do.

 As a result, the strength of the muscle-building stimulus generated by a given workout is weakened, which in turn puts the brakes on muscle growth.

 Protein is one of the most important nutrients for building muscle, mainly because your muscles need it to repair and recover after training.
 Without enough protein in your diet, your muscles aren’t going to grow as quickly as they otherwise would.

 To calculate the amount of protein you need to maximize muscle growth, aim for at least 0.7 grams of protein per pound of body weight per day.
 If you prefer metric, multiply your bodyweight in kilograms by 1.6.

 That will do the job for most people.

 While you can go higher, there is a ceiling on the amount that your body can use to synthesize new muscle tissue.
 And most research suggests that ceiling is somewhere in the region of 0.7 grams per pound, or 1.6 grams per kilogram, of bodyweight per day.